bcgov/platform-services-registry/docs/business-logic/public-cloud/finance-reporting.md

 Ingestion falls back to LZA `awsAccounts` or Azure `azureSubscriptions` when `billingAccountLinks` is empty.

 Billing lines that cannot be matched go to `UnmatchedBillingLine` and are excluded from per-product figures.
-Never silently dropped.
+Same-provider account collisions stay unmatched.
+Accounts known only on another provider are skipped so an AWS ingest does not queue LZA IDs; those dollars attach on the LZA ingest.

 ## Deleted / archived products